getporter/proposals/pep/004-labels-and-namespaces.md

 version: v0.1.0

 labels:
-  app: myapp
+  cnab.io/app: myapp
-  io.cnab/appVersion: v1.2.3
+  cnab.io/appVersion: v1.2.3
   internal: "true"
 ```

-I am [proposing labels to the CNAB Spec][cnab-labels-proposal] as a first class value on the bundle, reserving the `io.cnab/` prefix, and defining common labels that tools can use to filter bundles:
+The [CNAB Installation State Specification] proposes as a first class value on the bundle, reserving the `cnab.io/` prefix, and defining common labels that tools can use to filter bundles:

+* cnab.io/app - The name of the application installed by the bundle.
-* io.cnab/appVersion - The version of the application installed by the bundle.
+* cnab.io/appVersion - The version of the application installed by the bundle.

 If accepted labels would be stored in the bundle.json like so: